-Since 2006, mortgage foreclosures have been initiated against more than 300 properties in Salem, and over one-third are single-family homes.
-Unlike other Essex County cities where multi-family foreclosures have been more common, in Salem the vast majority of foreclosures have involved owner-occupied single-family homes, condominiums, and two-family homes.5
+Between 2006 and 2009, mortgage foreclosures were initiated against more than 300 properties in Salem, and over one-third were single-family homes.
+Unlike other Essex County cities where multifamily foreclosures have been more common, in Salem the vast majority of foreclosures have involved owner-occupied single-family homes, condominiums, and two-family homes.5

 More recently, the impetus for residential foreclosures is shifting away from subprime lending toward the inability of families to pay for housing due to unemployment.
-As of December 2010, the unemployment rate in Salem was 8.2 percent - slightly above the statewide unemployment rate of 8 percent, yet lower than Salem's unemployment rate one year earlier (8.6 percent in November, 2009).
+Fortunately, as of December 2011, the unemployment rate in Salem was 6.5 percent, significantly lower than Salem's unemployment rate one year ago (8.1percent in December, 2010).